 Let us put on our blinders for a second and focus on the workout while ignoring the other factors.
-The best way to build muscle is to incorporate the best exercises into your workout.
-When it comes to working out, the deadlift is king.
+The best way to build muscle is to incorporate the best exercises into your training.
+For working out, the deadlift is king.
 Use compound lifts to build muscle.

 Your body is a unit that relies on many parts to work.
 When one component fails, it affects your whole body.
-Your joints, bones, hormones, and nervous system affect how large your muscles grow.
-Another bonus of most compound exercises is that they are functional activities, which means they are things that you can do in the real world.
+For example, your joints, bones, hormones, and nervous system affect how large your muscles grow.
+Another bonus of most compound exercises is that they are functional activities, which means they are things you can do in the real world.
 Like the deadlift, you will always need to pick the weight up off the ground.

 Use volume to build muscle.

 Not only can you lift more weight with the deadlift, but the deadlift also allows you to increase the weight you lift more than any other exercise fitness.
 Progressively adding more weight to each workout session causes your muscles to grow faster.
-Muscles do not like to be challenged, and so they grow to prevent you from challenging them.
+Muscles dislike being challenged, and so they grow to prevent you from challenging them.

 Use a handgrip to build muscle.

 The deadlift creates the most opportunity for you to break through your genetic ceiling.
-Your body is designed in a way that defines what you can and cannot do.
+Nature designed your body in a way that defines what you can and cannot do.
 One factor that determines strength, muscle size, and fitness is your hands.
 Your hand grip will always limit what you can do in a workout.

 The best way to overcome your hand grip and breakthrough your genetic ceiling is with lifting straps or hook grips.
-Whenever you lift, power is transferred from your larger muscles to your hands and feet.
-The larger muscles are stronger than your hands and feet, which causes your hands to fail before the larger muscles fail.
+Whenever you lift, you transfer power from your larger muscles to your hands and feet.
+The larger muscles are more robust than your hands and feet, which causes your hands to fail before the larger muscles fail.
 With your hands removed from the equation, your larger muscles can reach their full potential.
 The deadlift is one of the few compound exercises you can perform with lifting straps or hook grips.

 In conclusion, use the king of all exercises to build muscle.

 Keeping it simple is an effective strategy when you are trying to build muscle and fitness.
 Compound exercises like the deadlift allow you to work more muscles, lift a heavier weight, and accomplish goals that create muscles.
-A good workout plan that builds muscle can incorporate the deadlift, squat, bench press, shoulder press, and back rows without any other exercises.
+A good workout plan that builds strength can incorporate the deadlift, squat, bench press, shoulder press, and back rows with no other exercises.

 A simple workout plan allows you to analyze your progress more effectively and spend your time more wisely while in the gym.
-Most workout plans are complicated and ineffective for beginners, natural weight lifters, and intermediate weightlifters.
+Unfortunately, most beginners can’t follow complicated workout plans, natural weight lifters, and intermediate weightlifters.